wdale2011/interview-exercises/personalQs.md

 3. Tone: try to be friendly yet professional.
 Remember to read the room
 4. Conciseness: your answers do not need to be full-on monologues.
 Get to the point

-It may be helpful to also record this feedback in your notes.
+Finally, go through the recordings and transcribe your responses into this document.

-After giving feedback, exchange notes.
+While listening, try to critique yourself on the above points.
-Your job as the interviewee is to go through these notes and flesh out the responses so that you more or less have a script that you can refer to before any interview.
+When you have transcribed your responses, you should go back and flesh everything out so that you more or less have a script that you can refer to before any interview.

 ## 1. Tell me a little about yourself